Dengyuemed/dengyuemed.github.io/_posts/2026-03-03-global-pharma-supply-chain-risk.md

 - Minor discrepancies exist between batch information on documents and external packaging
 - Documentation is compiled shortly before shipment, with no structured pre-shipment review mechanism

 In a single transaction, these issues may “barely pass.”
 But in continuous supply scenarios, they gradually accumulate into tangible operational risk.

 ---

 ## A Scenario That Appears Again and Again

-When analyzing historical cooperation records, one recurring point stands out:

-### The final 48 hours before customs clearance.
+### The Final 48 Hours Before Customs Clearance

 Across multiple transactions, partners encountered similar situations: